-The tour features three dairies – Hart Agriculture, Hillcrest Farms, Inc. and Harmony Grove.
-They use a variety of management strategies, with quality milk production a high priority.
-The tour includes lunch.
+The tour features three dairies – North Florida Holsteins, University of Florida Dairy Unit and Alliance Dairies and includes lunch.
 To sign up for the dairy farm tour, you must also register for the NMC Annual Meeting.

 Read more about our tour stops: